-Texas Judge Sentences Former Baylor Frat President To Sidestep Rape Charge
+Texas Judge Allows Former Baylor Frat President To Sidestep Rape Charge

 A judge has accepted a plea agreement under which the former president of a Baylor University fraternity, accused of raping a female student, will serve no jail time and won't have to register as a sex offender.